 The effective interest method of amortization just means the percentage of interest or financial product if compound interest amasses over a year with no payments.
 It is the true interest rate on a loan.
 Usually, a frequent compounding period results in a higher compounding rate.

-Effective Interest Method of Amortization in Excel (for bonds sold on premium)
+2 Suitable Examples to Create Effective Interest Method of Amortization Format in Excel

 - Bonds sold on discount